Loading…

 How is Adiglue better than super glue?

-Adiglue is a superior adhesive compared to standard super glues due to its almost 100% pure cyanoacrylate composition, in contrast to super glues that contain solvents for cost-effective manufacturing.
-These solvents cause typical super glues to dry quickly but result in weak and brittle bonds.
+Adiglue is a superior glue compared to standard super glues.
+This is due to its almost 100% pure cyanoacrylate composition, in contrast to super glues that contain solvents for cost-effective manufacturing.
+These solvents cause typical super glues to dry very quickly but result in weak and brittle bonds.

 Super glue gel